Sajid1406/Speech-Emotion-Recognition-Using-LSTM-Model/README.md

- # This is my Capstone Project
+ # This is my Capstone Project.